Fabxx/GSG/README.md

 User's glob: ${title}/start.sh

-For portaits itis recommended to use a 500x700 image with an extension you want, each cover must be put in the main game folder, not in subfolders.
+For portaits it is recommended to use a 500x700 image with an extension you want, each cover must be put in the main game folder not in subfolders.

 Local portraits image: /path/to/games/${title}/*@(.jpg)
 ```